 Our ear drums most commonly get a bashing when exposed to high volumes at music concerts and at sporting events – and when operating loud machinery.

-Four in ten UK adults unknowingly endanger their hearing on a daily basis and one third don’t take ANY precautions to protect it when exposed to loud volumes.
+Four in ten UK adults unknowingly endanger their hearing on a daily basis.
+One third don’t take ANY precautions to protect it when exposed to loud volumes.

 But one fifth don’t consider the impact loud noises could be having on their hearing.